xlladdins/xll/docs/Excel4MacrosH-P.md

 **PUSHBUTTON.PROPERTIES**?(default\_logical, cancel\_logical,
 dismiss\_logical, help\_logical, accel\_text, accel\_text2)

-Default\_logical    is a logical value that determines whether the button is the default button for the dialog.
+Default\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the button is the default button for the dialog.
 If TRUE, the button is the default button.
 If FALSE, the button is not the default button for the control.

-Cancel\_logical    is a logical value that determines whether the button is activated when the dialog is cancelled with the Close button or the ESC key.
+Cancel\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the button is activated when the dialog is cancelled with the Close button or the ESC key.
 If TRUE, the button is activated when the dialog box is cancelled, and edit boxes are not checked to see if they contain valid data types.
 If FALSE, the button is not activated when the dialog box is cancelled.

-Dismiss\_logical    is a logical value that determines whether the button dismisses the dialog when pressed, as when the user presses the box's OK button.
+Dismiss\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the button dismisses the dialog when pressed, as when the user presses the box's OK button.
 If TRUE, the button dismisses the dialog box.
 If FALSE, the button does not dismiss the dialog box.

-Help\_logical    is a logical value that determines whether the button is activated when the user presses the F1 key.
+Help\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the button is activated when the user presses the F1 key.
 If TRUE, the button is activated when the user presses the F1 key.
 If FALSE, the button is not activated when the user presses the F1 key.

-Accel\_text    is a text string containing the character to use as the dialog button's accelerator key.
+Accel\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the character to use as the dialog button's accelerator key.
 The character is matched against the text of the control, and the first matching character is underlined.
 When the user presses ALT+accel\_text in Microsoft Excel for Windows or COMMAND+accel\_text in Microsoft Excel for the Macintosh, the control is clicked.
 This argument is ignored for push button controls on worksheets.

-Accel\_text2    is a text string containing the second accelerator key on a dialog sheet.
+Accel\_text2&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the second accelerator key on a dialog sheet.
 This argument is for only Far East versions of Microsoft Excel.

 **Related Functions**

-CHECKBOX.PROPERTIES   Sets various properties of check box and option box controls
+CHECKBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets various properties of check box and option box controls

-SCROLLBAR.PROPERTIES   Sets the properties of the scroll bar and spinner controls
+SCROLLBAR.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the scroll bar and spinner controls

-EDITBOX.PROPERTIES   Sets the properties of an edit box on a worksheet or dialog sheet
+EDITBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of an edit box on a worksheet or dialog sheet

 Return to [top](#H)